yeagerai/genworlds/README.md

 See examples for more details.

-You also need to run the websocket server, that will be used for communication between the agents and the world.
+Before running a simulation, you also need to run the websocket server that will be used for communication between the agents and the world.

 ```bash
 genworlds-start-socket